 Do Shun knives chip?

 The leading cause of chipping is a user mistake.
-But with shun, there is also the fact that it is thinner and harder than their western counterparts compared.
+But with shun, they are made out of components that make it compared to their western counterparts thinner and harder.
 This means better cutting performance and better edge retention, but it also means the edge is more brittle (especially the shun knives as they picked steels that are more on the fragile side for some reason).

 Whetstone sharpening, also known as the traditional sharpening method.
 This method does require some skill, but it is not a skill that is hard to learn.
 With the right angle and ideal amount of pressure, you can learn it reasonably quickly.
 This is the recommended method to sharpen your Shun knives but also any other chef knife for that matter.